ninogarcia/Sales_Overview/README.md

 &nbsp;

-**Insights:**
-- The average daily sales in December are significantly higher than in any other month, even though there are only 8 days of transactions.
-This suggests that the business may be experiencing a surge in holiday sales.
-- The month-over-month (MOM) growth rate in December is also significantly higher than in any other month.
-This suggests that the business may be benefiting from the holiday season.
-- The business may want to focus on marketing and promotions during December to capitalize on the holiday season.
-They could also consider offering discounts or special promotions to attract customers.

 **2. How did the total sales per month unfold in 2011, and what were the month-over-month percentage variations in total sales?**

 ```sql